hajle/bluestarfish-decap/src/pages/en/countries/index.md

 ---
 layout: ../../../layouts/DefaultPage.astro
+seo:
   seoTitle: Countries
   seoDescription: We will organize a holiday for you in Vietnam, Cambodia and Laos.
 intro: >
   Vietnam, Cambodia and Laos - these are three countries with a rich past, extraordinary cultures and stunning landscapes that capture the essence of Southeast Asia.